 The budget for taking vulnerable children to and from school looks like being given a £1 million boost after cost-cutting consultants walked away from their contract with the council.

-And more staff are expected to join the team in charge of transporting 470 children and young people – most with special educational needs and disabilities (SEND) – in safety every day.
+And more staff are expected to join the small team in charge of transporting 470 children and young people – most with special educational needs and disabilities (SEND) – in safety every day.

 The home to school transport service ended up almost £1 million over its £2.4 million annual budget in the year to the end of March.